martijnberger/pyslapi/README.md

 For older versions of Blender, check the specific release notes on the [releases page](https://github.com/martijnberger/pyslapi/releases).

+## Version 0.25 Improvements

+This version incorporates significant improvements by [Peter Kirkham](https://pkirkham.github.io/blog/importing-from-sketchup-into-blender/) that address several critical issues with the SketchUp importer:

+- **Preserved Hierarchy Structure**: Maintains the original SketchUp model hierarchy in Blender's outliner
+- **Improved Nested Components**: Fixed issues with nesting of groups and components
+- **Name Recognition Fix**: Solved problems with objects sharing the same name not being recognized as separate entities
+- **Transformation Corrections**: Fixed transformations not being correctly applied to groups containing both nested loose mesh data and groups

+As noted by Peter Kirkham in his August 2022 update:
+> "I've continued to work on the import script and have solved the issues with nesting of groups and components.
+The issue turned out to be related to a mix of objects with the same name not being recognised as separate entities, and with transformations not being correctly applied to groups containing both nested loose mesh data and groups.
+These problems have been fixed and the importer is now a lot more robust."

+**Note about complex transformations**: There may still be occasional import issues with groups that have multiple transformations applied.
+If you encounter problems, try exploding and re-grouping the geometry in SketchUp to reset the transformations before importing.

 ## Features Not Yet Implemented

 ### Platform Support